Jamie Moyer: 2010

 When asked about retiring after the expiration of his Phillies contract at the end of 2010, Moyer said, "You know, I'm going to leave that as an open-ended question because I don't know how to answer that.
 It could be (my last season).
 It potentially could be.
 But so could have last year.
 So could have two years ago, so could have five years ago."

 After the retirement of Ken Griffey Jr. in early 2010, Moyer and Omar Vizquel were the last two active players in MLB who played in the 1980s.
 On April 10, at age 47, Moyer became the sixth-oldest pitcher to appear in a game and the eighth major league pitcher to start a game in four different decades.
 Moyer pitched six innings and earned his 259th career victory.
 On May 7, Moyer became the oldest player in Major League Baseball history (47 years, 170 days) to pitch a shutout, blanking the Braves on two hits, striking out five batters and walking none.
 Moyer also became the only MLB pitcher to throw a shutout in four different decades (1980s, 1990s, 2000s, and 2010s).

 On June 5, Moyer became the third MLB pitcher to win 100 games after turning 40 years old, defeating the San Diego Padres, 6–2, using just 98 pitches to accomplish the feat.
 It was also his second complete game of the season.
 On June 16, Moyer became the oldest pitcher to ever defeat the New York Yankees.
 Moyer beat the Yankees at 47 years, 210 days.
-On June 27, he surrendered a home run to Vernon Wells of the Toronto Blue Jays to become the all-time major league leader in home runs allowed (506), passing Robin Roberts.
+On June 27, he surrendered a home run to Vernon Wells of the Toronto Blue Jays to become the all-time major league leader in home runs allowed (506), passing Robin Roberts, (who died only a month and a half before Moyer broke the record).
 On July 20, Moyer left a start against the St. Louis Cardinals due to an elbow strain after pitching only one inning.
 The injury proved to be a sprain in his ulnar collateral ligament and a strain of his flexor pronator, which resulted in Moyer missing the remainder of the 2010 season.

 After the 2010 season, Moyer's contract expired and he was removed from the Phillies' 40-man roster.
 He pitched in the Dominican Winter Leagues before suffering another elbow injury on November 6, 2010, which ended his chance of playing in 2011.
 He had Tommy John surgery on December 1, 2010, in New York, to repair the ulnar collateral ligament in his elbow, in hopes to make a comeback in 2012.
 Moyer worked for ESPN during his recovery.